| | BTManager

 the project page

-You can find the BTManager project on the sourceforge page: http://sourceforge.net/projects/btmanager/
+DownloadYou can find the BTManager project on the sourceforge page: http://sourceforge.net/projects/btmanager/ NewsI've decided to release a first alpha version of

 BTManager2, although some of the planned features are not